vnijs/radiant/inst/base/tools/help/transform.md

 If a filter has been specified it will be ignored for (most) functions available in _Data > Transform_.
 To create a new dataset based on a filter navigate to the _Data > View_ tab and click the `Store` button.
 Alternatively, create new dataset based on a Filter select `Holdout sample` from the `Transformation type` dropdown.

+### Hide summaries

+For larger datasets, or when summaries are not needed, it can useful to click `Hide summaries`before selecting the transformation type and specifying how you want to change variables and data.
+If you want to see data and variable summaries make sure that `Hide summaries` is not checked.

 ### Type

 When you select `Type` from the `Transformation type` drop-down another drop-down menu is shown that will allow you to change the type (or class) of one or more variables.
 For example, you can change a variable of type integer to a variable of type factor.
 Click the `Store` button to change variable(s) in the data set.
 A description of the transformations included in Radiant is provided below.